robashton/blog/input/pages/My relationship with SOLID - The misunderstood L/content.markdown

     public class HttpStream : Stream {
       public override void Read(Byte[] buffer, int offset, int amount) { // Read from the file }
       public override void Write(Byte[] buffer) { throw new NotSupportedException(); }
-      public override void Seek(int offset){  throew new NotSupportedException(); }
+      public override void Seek(int offset){  throw new NotSupportedException(); }
     }

  Now, at this point if we were to pass around the Stream object to a method like this

     public void ReadStreamIntoFile(string filename, Stream stream);

-We'd be demonstrating a violation of liskov, because the base class thows an exception on Read and the derived classes change this behaviour to actually do something, similarly if I was to have a method such as
+Then our two streams would work just fine.

+However, if we were to pass the stream object into this method:

     public void WriteFileIntoStream(string filename, Stream stream);

-The FileStream would function correctly, and the HttpStream would throw a NotSupportedException (and the base class would throw a NotSupportedException - another violation)
+The FileStream would function correctly, and the HttpStream would throw a NotSupportedException.

 This is why the Stream class is often quoted as an example, the derived instances change the behaviour in program-breaking ways.